 On 23rd April 1616 our greatest dramatist William Shakespeare died.
-To celebrate over 400 years of his legacy, we’ve put together a list of the loveliest real-life locations that inspired his world-famous plays…
+To celebrate over 400 years of his legacy – not to mention Shakespeare Week – we’ve put together a list of the most stunning real-life locations that inspired his world-famous plays…

 The legend of the star-crossed lovers was already a popular story in Italy in the 14th century before Shakespeare took the story worldwide.
-At Casa di Giulietta you can step out on the world-famous balcony and rub the right breast of Juliet’s bronze statue if you’re looking for luck in love or enjoy hushed reflection at her tomb in the dark crypt under the church of San Francesco al Corso.
+At Casa di Giulietta you can step out on the world-famous balcony and touch Juliet’s bronze statue if you’re looking for luck in love.

 Visit the magical fortress of Carcassonne, stroll around mediaeval Montpellier or explore the Spanish influence of Perpignan in the foothills of the Pyrenees, with its gothic palace and far-reaching views.
 Plus, it’s not far along the coast to the French Riviera to taste the glamour of sun-drenched Nice and Monaco.